-The agreement of the OFCC to make rental payments pursuant to the Lease, and to perform other obligations involving expenditures thereunder, at the times and in the amounts provided for in the Lease, is effective and binding upon the OFCC only when and to the extent that funds have been appropriated by the General Assembly and are available for that purpose.
-Under the Ohio Constitution, an appropriation may not be made beyond the fiscal biennium, and the Lease may be renewed only for two-year periods.
-Under the terms of the Lease, a failure by the General Assembly to appropriate moneys at least equal to Bond Service Charges for the Lease, amounts the OPFC estimates are necessary for Additional Rent under the Lease, and other sums payable under the Lease for the next State fiscal biennium would result in the termination of the Lease at the end of the two-year term then in effect.
-The Lease will, however, be fully reinstated, as if it had never been terminated, provided (a) all overdue installments, if any, of interest on outstanding Obligations, all principal of all Obligations then outstanding which have become due and payable otherwise than by acceleration, if any, in accordance with the terms of the Trust Agreement, and all other sums then payable under or pursuant to the Trust Agreement (except the principal of and the interest on such Obligations which by such acceleration shall have become due and payable) shall have been paid, and such acceleration, if any, shall have been duly rescinded and annulled, and (b) the General Assembly shall have appropriated funds to enable the OFCC to pay or provide for the payment of the amounts to be paid under the Lease, then in such event the Lease shall be fully reinstated, as if it had never been terminated.
+The agreement of each of the DNR and the DAS to make rental payments pursuant to its Lease, and to perform other obligations involving expenditures thereunder, at the times and in the amounts provided for in its Lease, is effective and binding upon the DNR and the DAS only when and to the extent that funds have been separately appropriated by the General Assembly and are available for that purpose.
+Under the Ohio Constitution, an appropriation may not be made beyond the fiscal biennium, and the Leases may be renewed only for two-year periods.
+Under the terms of each Lease, a failure by the General Assembly to appropriate moneys at least equal to Bond Service Charges for a particular Lease, amounts the OPFC estimates are necessary for Additional Rent under that Lease, and other sums payable under that Lease for the next State fiscal biennium would result in the termination of that Lease at the end of the two-year term then in effect.
+A Lease will, however, be fully reinstated, as if it had never been terminated, provided (a) all overdue installments, if any, of interest on outstanding Obligations, all principal of all Obligations then outstanding which have become due and payable otherwise than by acceleration, if any, in accordance with the terms of the applicable Trust Agreement, and all other sums then payable under or pursuant to the applicable Trust Agreement (except the principal of and the interest on such Obligations which by such acceleration shall have become due and payable) shall have been paid, and such acceleration, if any, shall have been duly rescinded and annulled, and (b) the General Assembly shall have appropriated funds to enable the DNR and the DAS, as the case may be, to pay or provide for the payment of the amounts to be paid under that Lease, then in such event that Lease shall be fully reinstated, as if it had never been terminated.

 Under the provisions of the Ohio Constitution, appropriations by the General Assembly may not be made for a period longer than the fiscal biennium, which begins July 1 and ends June 30 in each odd-numbered year.
-While the Treasurer and the OPFC expect that for each State fiscal biennium the General Assembly will appropriate amounts to the OFCC estimated to be sufficient to meet payments under the Lease consistent with the State budget, the General Assembly is not under a legal obligation to make such appropriations to the OFCC.
-Accordingly, none of the Treasurer, the OPFC or the OFCC can make any assurance that appropriations will be made.
-Section 2i of Article VIII of the Ohio Constitution and the Act provide that the owners and Holders of the Series 2021 Bonds are not given the right to have excises or taxes levied by the General Assembly for the payment of principal or interest thereon.
+While the Treasurer and the OPFC expect that for each State fiscal biennium the General Assembly will appropriate amounts to each of the DNR and the DAS estimated to be sufficient to meet payments under its Lease consistent with the State budget, the General Assembly is not under a legal obligation to make such appropriations to any of the DNR or the DAS.
+Accordingly, none of the Treasurer, the OPFC, the DNR or the DAS can make any assurance that appropriations will be made.
+Section 2i of Article VIII of the Ohio Constitution and the Act provide that the owners and Holders of the Series 2022 Bonds are not given the right to have excises or taxes levied by the General Assembly for the payment of principal or interest thereon.

-The Lease is an essential document for the security of the Series 2021 Bonds and should be read in its entirety.
-For additional information and a document summary of the Lease, see APPENDIX B - GLOSSARY AND SUMMARIES OF THE TRUST AGREEMENT AND THE LEASE.
-Copies of the Lease are available upon request from the Office of Debt Management, Treasurer of State, 30 East Broad Street, 9th Floor, Columbus, Ohio 43215 (telephone (614) 466-7752).
+Each Lease is an essential document for the security of the applicable Series 2022 Bonds to which it applies and should be read in its entirety.
+For additional information and a document summary of the Leases, see APPENDIX B - GLOSSARY AND SUMMARIES OF THE TRUST AGREEMENTS AND THE LEASES.
+Copies of the Leases are available upon request from the Office of Debt Management, Treasurer of State, 30 East Broad Street, 9th Floor, Columbus, Ohio 43215 (telephone (614) 466-7752).